cubitouch/energy-data-exploration/dashboards/src/1-energy-usage.md

 </div>
 <div class="note">

-**Hypothesis**: The D-1 estimates are used to arrange import/export of energy?
+**Hypothesis**: Are the D-1 estimates used to arrange the import/export of energy?

-**Hypothesis**: The D estimates are always(?) slightly higher than the effective usage to cater for possible spikes?
+**Hypothesis**: Are the D estimates always slightly higher than the actual usage to account for possible spikes?
 </div>